Raymond Carver

 Raymond Clevie Carver Jr. (May 25, 1938 – August 2, 1988) was an American short story writer and poet.
-He contributed to the revitalization of the American short story during the 1980s.
+He published his first collection of stories, Will You Please Be Quiet, Please?, in 1976.
+His breakout collection, What We Talk About When We Talk About Love (1981), received immediate acclaim and established Carver as an important figure in the literary world.
+It was followed by Cathedral (1983), which Carver considered his watershed and is widely regarded as his masterpiece.
+The definitive collection of his stories, Where I'm Calling From, was published shortly before his death in 1988.
+In their 1989 nomination of Carver for the Pulitzer Prize for Fiction, the jury concluded, "The revival in recent years of the short story is attributable in great measure to Carver's mastery of the form."

 Early life

 Carver was born in Clatskanie, Oregon, a mill town on the Columbia River, and grew up in Yakima, Washington, the son of Ella Beatrice Carter (née Casey) and Clevie Raymond Carver.
 His father, a sawmill worker from Arkansas, was a fisherman and a heavy drinker.
 Carver's mother worked on and off as a waitress and a retail clerk.
 His brother, James Franklin Carver, was born in 1943.

 Carver was educated at local schools in Yakima.
 In his spare time, he read mostly novels by Mickey Spillane or publications such as Sports Afield and Outdoor Life, and hunted and fished with friends and family.

 After graduating from Yakima High School in 1956, Carver worked with his father at a sawmill in California.
 In June 1957, at age 19, he married 16-year-old Maryann Burk, who had just graduated from a private Episcopal school for girls.
 Their daughter, Christine La Rae, was born in December 1957.
 Their second child, a boy named Vance Lindsay, was born a year later.
 Carver worked as a delivery man, janitor, library assistant, and sawmill laborer, while Maryann worked as an administrative assistant, high school English teacher, salesperson, and waitress.